Holmgreen/Mist/README.md

 # Mist
 Intro:
-  This is a Half-done 2D game inspired by "ForeignGuyMike" and others on youtube which I have gotten the jukebox from and      learned how to implement the engine.
+  This is a 2D game in progress inspired by "ForeignGuyMike" and others on youtube which I have gotten the jukebox from and      learned how to implement the engine.
   The rest I have done by myself purely out of the purpose to understanding Java and getting used to the syntax.
 (Including    music and pictures.)
   The main two worlds are created and most of the mechanics like moving, using spells and going through the two worlds works   properly.